-- 2.69 In accordance with Regulation 12 of the Framework Regulations, in May 2020 ComReg issued the Consultation which set out ComReg's then views based on an analysis of the relevant BTS Markets. - 2.70 This Decision considers the 5 submissions received (referred to as the 'Submissions') in response to the Consultation.
-Submissions were received from the following respondents (together the 'Respondents')66: - (a) 2rn - (b) Broadcasting Authority Ireland ('BAI'); - (c) VM; - (d) RTÉ; and - (e) TG4; - 2.71 In this Decision, and consistent with all previous Decisions, ComReg has carefully considered Respondents' views before setting out its final position.
+- 2.73 This Decision considers the 5 submissions received (referred to as the 'Submissions') in response to the Consultation.
+Submissions were received from the following respondents (together the 'Respondents')68:

+- (a) 2rn

+- (b) Broadcasting Authority Ireland ('BAI');

+- (c) VM;

+- (d) RTÉ; and

+- (e) TG4;

+- 2.74 In this Decision, and consistent with all previous Decisions, ComReg has carefully considered Respondents' views before setting out its final position.